henrycastillome/NetWinnerML/README.md

-## Tennis Tournament Simulation to Test the model
+## Random Tennis Tournament Simulation to Test the model

 Hard court, Grand Slam & Best of 5